 HelloTalk’s biggest flex is that it connects you with thousands of people online, based on whichever language you want to learn.
 You can interact with them daily and clear your doubts.

 There are over 30 million people in the HelloTalk community.
-With the Moments feature, you can share your questions on culture, language, and travels to clear your doubts.
+With the Moments feature, you can share your questions on culture, language, and travel to clear your doubts.
 If you’re unsure about your pronunciation, you can leave audio messages in the forum, and your queries will get answered by millions of people.

 You can also have 1-on-1 language lessons with a native speaker.
 The native tutors are certified teachers and will teach you regardless of your progression in the language.
 Overall, it’s definitely one of the best iPhone apps for learning a new language.